 Young and Immortal

-The Golan is covered in minefields left by the Syrians before the Israelis captured it in the Six Day War in 1967.
-We had been warned, under no circumstances to leave the track marked with barbed wire.
-Every year a couple of people lost their lives to the mines.
+The Golan Heights is still covered in minefields left by the Syrians before the Israelis captured it in the Six Day War in 1967.
+We were children at nineteen and twenty, volunteers on a kibbutz in August of 1982, hiking to a waterfall.
+We had been warned: under no circumstances leave the track marked with barbed wire.
+Every year a couple of people lose their lives to the mines.

-We had just turned the last leg of the return trip down the Golan, when suddenly we hear loud wuh-wuh-whoom sounds above us.
-I knew immediately what it was, from a poem I studied in seventh grade.
-“Bullets smacking the belly out of the air.”
+We had just turned the last leg of the return trip down the Golan.
+Suddenly we hear loud wuh-wuh-whoom sounds above us.
+A poem I studied in seventh grade sprang into mind: “bullets smacking the belly out of the air.”
 We were being fired on.
 Ted Hughes and Mr. Davis saved my life.

 Did I mention there was a war on?

-I paused to try to decipher what was happening, jerked into action as one of the girls (when I look back, we were all children at nineteen and twenty) shouted at me “are you OK?”
-We sheltered behind rocks, fearful to stay where we were, fearful to move.
-We were trapped.
+I paused, trying to decipher what was happening, then jerked into action as one of the girls shouted at me “are you OK?”
+We hid behind some rocks, afraid to stay where we were, afraid to move.
+Trapped.

-There were two different sounds of gunfire.
-One a faint crackle as if of fireworks.
-Very difficult to tell what direction it came from.
+There were two distinct sounds of gunfire.
+One a faint crackle like fireworks.
+Difficult to tell what direction it came from.
 The other a full throated clacking sound.
 They seemed to alternate.

-I had seen as I paused that the firing was from an old Syrian emplacement that we had passed through hours before, on our way up.
-The trail led steeply down, until it was below it.
-I waited my moment, and when the riflemen paused to smoke a cigarette, charged down the hill screaming for them to hold their fire.
-Twenty seconds of running that encompassed my life.
+I had seen as I paused that the firing was from an old Syrian position that we had passed through hours before.
+The trail led steeply down, until it was safely below the emplacement.
+I waited for my moment, and when the riflemen paused as if to smoke a cigarette, charged down the hill screaming for them to hold their fire.
+Twenty seconds of running, I lived a lifetime.

 After I reached the emplacement, the Israelis (kids our age waiting their turn at the War in Lebanon) sheepishly asked if we would like to take some shots with their M-16 and AK-47.
 We all declined.
-Any time before or after I would have jumped at the chance, but this was not that day.
+Any time before or after I would have jumped at the chance, but not that day.
 As it turned out, I was never to fire an assault rifle.
-My plans to emigrate permanently to Israel and serve my time in the IDF were up-ended when I fell in love with an American, and decamped to New York.
+My plans to emigrate permanently to Israel and serve my time in the IDF were up-ended when I fell in love with an American, and decamped to New York to marry her.